Doc No: ISO/IEC JTC1/SC22/WG21/SD-5

 2.3 Meeting Costs

-Based on recent meetings, the cost for hosting a meeting ranges from USD 18,000 to USD 22,000, depending on location and whether the host includes (optional) meals or a reception.
-Recognizing that these costs are often prohibitive for any one enterprise, we encourage multiple sponsors to join in sharing the meeting cost.
+Based on recent meetings, the cost for hosting a meeting ranges from USD 18,000 to USD 25,000, depending on location and whether the host includes (optional) meals or a reception.
+Recognizing that these costs can be prohibitive for a single sponsor, we encourage multiple sponsors to join in sharing the meeting cost.

 The rules of ISO, as well as some national bodies, do not permit the imposition of a mandatory facilities charge upon attendees.
 Naturally, the hotel can impose guest-room rates upon each guest, and reasonable charges can be made for meals, but neither can be made mandatory for day attendees.